 I have a working theory that a Jedi or Sith’s specific skill set is influenced by their personality.
 Take Yoda for example.
 He’s an INFJ, and INFJ personality types are known for being the most in-tune with other peoples’ emotions.
 Some even call them empaths because of the unique way their brains are wired to use Introverted Intuition with Extroverted Feeling.
 Yoda’s specific Force gift is to see inside other people.
 In the book Dark Disciple he says he can see the history of a person’s soul, which is what makes it possible for him to tell that Quinlan Vos (an ESTP) has turned to the Dark Side when no one else can sense it.

-Kylo Ren’s mind reading is a Force power we’d never seen before TFA (though Darth Maul uses it in a Rebels episode released after this film).
+Kylo Ren’s mind reading is a Force power we’d never seen before TFA (though Darth Maul uses it in episodes of The Clone Wars and Rebels that were released after this film).
 Kylo was the first character we’ve seen use the Force to pull thoughts out of people’s heads, and it’s terrifying.
 It’s like an evil, and perhaps more powerful, version of Yoda’s gift.
 So if these powers are tied to personality types, then we might expect to see Kylo also using Extroverted Feeling and Introverted Intuition, but with Fe dominant as in an ENFJ.

 The Cult Leader